 Round 1: Make a MC and SC 6 into the MC.
 (6)

-FO leaving a long tail to sew onto body.
+FO leaving a long yarn tail to sew onto the Body.
 Lightly stuff.
-Sew onto either side of the body, just below the neck.
+Sew onto either side of the body, just below the neck, working through both sides of the opening of the arm.

 Leg (Make 2)